johann-lau/yt-downloader-mac/README.md

 - Stable Internet connection

 #### I found a bug that is not listed above! / I want to request a new issue!
-Visit the [https://github.com/johann-lau/yt-downloader-mac/issues](issue page) and create a new issue.
+Visit the [issue page](https://github.com/johann-lau/yt-downloader-mac/issues) and create a new issue.
 Please use the default templates provided if possible, and include the `log.log` file if needed.
 We will process your request as soon as possible.

+## Developer
+Would you like to contribute?
+Know someone proficient in Python or Shell scripting?
+Drop me a message or E-mail me at johannlau8888@gmail.com

 ## License